-Wara Art festival is a gathering in which society come together to build the sculptures on rice straw. this feastival is held every year and this year’s installment was their 10th anniversary. this year sculpture building teams constructed sculptures twices as large as previous years.
+Wara Art Festival is a gathering in which society come together to build sculptures on rice straw. this festival is held every year and this year’s instalment was their 10th anniversary. this year sculpture building teams constructed sculptures twice as large as previous years.

 These days, the festival serves as a time to celebrate the rice harvest, promote tourism, and highlight the towns unique culture.

 Japanese massive straw sculptures are made from Harvest leftovers